lac-dcc/honey-potion/README.md

 There are more, and we are actively working to improve it.

+## Contributing
 Contributions are very welcome!
 If you are interested in collaborating, let's stay in touch so our work doesn't overlap.
 Feedback and suggestions are also very much appreciated!
-You can file a [Github issue](https://github.com/lac-dcc/honey-potion/issues) or contact us at `vinicpac@gmail.com`.
+You can file a [GitHub issue](https://github.com/lac-dcc/honey-potion/issues) or contact us at `vinicpac@gmail.com`.

+## Copyright & License
+Copyright (C) 2022 Compilers Laboratory - Federal University of Minas Gerais (UFMG), Brazil

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.